- bimspot’s collaborative BIM platform has recently switched from beta to a market-ready solution

 How does bimspot fit in?

-Think of a cloud-based ERP for building management.
+Think of a cloud-based erp software for building management.
 Digital models of a building can be developed and uploaded regardless of the software used.
 All stakeholders have their responsibilities clearly defined and tracked via a KPI (Key Performance Indicators) dashboard, enhancing transparency, and improving the quality and efficiency during the planning, constructing and operating phases.

 The software uses machine learning to optimise data quality and to identify planning decisions that could potentially lead to construction errors, ultimately aiming to cut operational costs and reduce risk.